Quick Summary

 The Family Factor

-If you have a partner or children, this is a team decision.
-A fellowship can be isolating for a trailing spouse who cannot work due to visa restrictions.
+If you are relocating with a partner or children, this is no longer just a surgical decision; it is a team decision.
+A fellowship year can be intensely isolating for a "trailing spouse" who may not be legally permitted to work due to visa restrictions.

-• Tip: Choose a location that is "fun" for the family.
-If you are working 80 hours a week, make sure they are in a city with parks, museums, and a support network, not a frozen wasteland.
+- Pro-Tip: Choose a location that is livable for your family.
+If you are in the hospital 70 hours a week, ensure your spouse is in a city with excellent public transport, parks, museums, and a robust ex-pat or hospital-family support network—not a frozen, isolated suburb where they are trapped indoors.

 Part 6: Making the Most of the Year